Margins and padding are essential elements of spacing when it comes to web design.

 - Margin - The outer space (or lack of space) surrounding the box.

-CSS boxes can be aligned vertically or horizontally.
-They can sit side-by-side, nest inside one another, and they can even overlap.
+You can align CSS boxes vertically or horizontally.
+You can place them side-by-side, nest them inside one another, or even overlap them.

 What’s the difference between margin and padding in CSS?